22f3001023/MLops_dp_4/README.md

 ### How to Mitigate Poisoning Attacks

-1.  **Data Validation Pipelines:** The best defense is to catch bad data *before* training. [cite\_start]We can add automated steps to our CI pipeline (like GitHub Actions [cite: 189]) to validate incoming data.
+1.  **Data Validation Pipelines:** The best defense is to catch bad data *before* training.
+We can add automated steps to our CI pipeline (like GitHub Actions [cite: 189]) to validate incoming data.
 These checks can look for sudden shifts in label distribution or other statistical anomalies.
 2.  **Outlier Detection:** Run anomaly detection algorithms on the training data to find and flag samples that are statistically different from the rest.
 These are often the poisoned samples.
-3.  [cite\_start]**Data Versioning (DVC):** As demonstrated in this project, DVC itself is a mitigation tool[cite: 186]. [cite\_start]By versioning our data, if we observe a sudden model performance drop, we can instantly roll back (`dvc checkout`) to a previous "known-good" version of the data and investigate what changed[cite: 188].
+3.  **Data Versioning (DVC):** As demonstrated in this project, DVC itself is a mitigation tool[cite: 186].
+By versioning our data, if we observe a sudden model performance drop, we can instantly roll back (`dvc checkout`) to a previous "known-good" version of the data and investigate what changed[cite: 188].

 ### Data Quality vs. Quantity